nayyara-cropsey/jwtmock/README.md

 These JWTs can help you cover various testing scenarios.

-* Create tokens for users in your test fixtures for consistent test data/indentities.
+* Create tokens for users in your tests using with fake identities.
 * Create tokens with various scopes/permissions for testing access control.

 ## Quick Start